-I never had the chance to be a teen idol, to star in a motion picture, sing on Broadway, go biking across Scandinavia, or to have children of my own.
+I never had the chance to be a teen idol, star in a motion picture, sing on Broadway, go biking across Scandinavia, or to have children of my own.
 But I believe in the promises given us by the Teachers.
-And just knowing that, I feel more fulfilled right now and that I actually haven’t missed out on anything at all.
+And just knowing that, I feel more fulfilled right now.
+I actually haven’t missed out on anything at all.

 QUESTIONS FOR REFLECTION OR DISCUSSION

 - What are some of the things that you have done that you wish you had done differently?